blueneogeo/xtend-async/README.md

 # XTEND-ASYNC

 Xtend-async provides asynchronous streams, promises and functions to Xtend.
-It can be used for any Java-based project, but is specifically built to work well with the Xtend language and Vert.x.
-It has no runtime dependencies apart from Xtend.
+It can be used for any Java-based project, but is specifically built to work well with the Xtend language.
+It has no runtime dependencies apart from the small Xtend Java library and Google Guava.

-So why was this library built, even though Java8 already has stream support?
+Main features:

-- completely non blocking
+- non-blocking and thread-safe
 - optimized for asynchronous programming
 - integration between promises and streams